A Systems Analysis and Improvement Approach for Optimizing HIV Service Delivery in Syringe Service Programs

 Summary

-The goal of this clinical trial is to assess the effectiveness of an evidence-based, organizational-level implementation strategy, the Systems Analysis and Improvement Approach, in improving HIV service delivery (SAIA-HIV) in U.S. syringe service programs (SSPs).
+The goal of this clinical trial is to assess the effectiveness of an evidence-based, organizational-level implementation strategy, the Systems Analysis and Improvement Approach, in improving HIV service delivery (SAIA-SSP-HIV) in U.S. syringe services programs (SSPs).
 The main questions it aims to answer are:

-- Does SAIA-HIV improve delivery of HIV services (including the proportions of SSP clients receiving HIV testing) compared to implementation as usual (IAU)?
+- Does SAIA-SSP-HIV improve delivery of HIV services (including the proportion of SSP participants receiving HIV testing) compared to implementation as usual (IAU)?

-- Does SAIA-HIV result in sustained improvement of HIV service delivery cascades (including the proportions of SSP clients receiving HIV testing) compared to IAU?
+- Does SAIA-SSP-HIV result in sustained improvement of HIV service delivery cascades (including the proportion of SSP participants receiving HIV testing) compared to IAU?

-- What are the costs associated with SAIA-HIV and how cost-effective is the strategy?
+- What are the costs associated with SAIA-SSP-HIV and how cost-effective is the strategy?

 Official Title

-SAIA-HIV: a Systems Analysis and Improvement Approach to Optimizing HIV Service Delivery in Syringe Service Programs
+SAIA-SSP-HIV: a Systems Analysis and Improvement Approach to Optimizing HIV Service Delivery in Syringe Services Programs

 Details

 - Aim 1.
-The first aim of the study is to assess the effectiveness of SAIA-HIV.
-The investigators hypothesize that compared with SSPs receiving IAU, SSPs receiving SAIA-HIV will significantly increase the proportions of SSP clients receiving HIV testing over 12 months.
+The first aim of the study is to assess the effectiveness of SAIA-SSP-HIV.
+The investigators hypothesize that compared with SSPs receiving IAU, SSPs receiving SAIA-SSP-HIV will significantly increase the proportion of SSP participants receiving HIV testing over 12 months.

 - Aim 2.
-The second aim of the study is to assess the sustained effectiveness of SAIA-HIV.
-The investigators hypothesize that compared with SSPs that received IAU, SSPs that received SAIA-HIV will report significantly higher proportions of SSP clients receiving HIV testing at 18 months.
+The second aim of the study is to assess the sustained effectiveness of SAIA-SSP-HIV.
+The investigators hypothesize that compared with SSPs that received IAU, SSPs that received SAIA-SSP-HIV will report a significantly higher proportion of SSP participants receiving HIV testing at 18 months.

 - Aim 3.
-The third aim of the study is to assess the costs and cost-effectiveness of SAIA-HIV on improving HIV service delivery cascades at SSPs, relative to IAU.
-The investigators hypothesize that, compared to SSPs that received IAU, SSPs that received SAIA-HIV will be cost-effective at increasing the proportions of SSP clients receiving HIV testing.
+The third aim of the study is to assess the costs and cost-effectiveness of SAIA-SSP-HIV on improving HIV service delivery cascades at SSPs, relative to IAU.
+The investigators hypothesize that, compared to SSPs that received IAU, SSPs that received SAIA-SSP-HIV will be cost-effective at increasing the proportion of SSP participants receiving HIV testing.

-To meet these aims, the investigators plan to conduct a randomized controlled interrupted time series trial among 32 U.S. SSPs (n=16 will be randomly assigned to the SAIA-HIV arm and n=16 to the IAU arm).
-SSPs randomized to the IAU arm will not receive support from a SAIA-HIV specialist.
-As such, the IAU condition is characterized by the absence of SAIA-HIV with the goal of comparing whether SAIA-HIV improves SSPs' HIV service delivery cascade.
+To meet these aims, the investigators plan to conduct a randomized controlled interrupted time series trial among 32 U.S. SSPs (n=16 will be randomly assigned to the SAIA-SSP-HIV arm and n=16 to the IAU arm).
+SSPs randomized to the IAU arm will not receive support from a SAIA-SSP-HIV specialist.
+As such, the IAU condition is characterized by the absence of SAIA-SSP-HIV with the goal of comparing whether SAIA-SSP-HIV improves SSPs' HIV service delivery cascade.

 Preliminary research has demonstrated the need for increased HIV services at SSPs and the acceptability, facilitators, and feasibility of HIV service implementation at SSPs.
 To the investigators' knowledge, this will be the first randomized controlled trial (RCT) of an organizational-level intervention to optimize the SSP-based HIV service delivery cascade.
 If successful, SAIA could be disseminated to the ≥430 SSPs nationally and in global settings, carrying the potential for exceptional impact amidst persistent HIV transmission in people who inject drugs (PWID).

 The primary contact at each SSP will be asked about basic organizational characteristics (location, number of staff, budget, etc.).
 Next, the primary contacts as well as other staff involved with HIV service delivery at each SSP will be asked about contextual variables such as implementation climate for improving the HIV service delivery cascade.
 Quality control and monitoring of SAIA fidelity will include reviewing the SAIA management database for content, which will contain key information regarding SAIA specialists' delivery of the SAIA intervention to SSPs (e.g., date, service type and length, activity and name of SAIA specialist).
-These will be reviewed by the Project Director and Multiple Principal Investigators (MPIs).
-Quarterly, this team will also review meeting frequency, cross-checking the encounter log with dates of recorded sessions, and content by reviewing 20% of meetings randomly selected from that quarter.
+The database will be reviewed during weekly meetings between the SAIA specialists and the study coordinator.
+Additionally, the SAIA specialists and study coordinator will review implementation efforts by completing periodic reflections on a monthly basis.
 If necessary, additional training and supervision will be conducted with the SAIA specialists.
-For SSPs in the SAIA arm, the investigators will routinely collect the number of SAIA cycles and the content and impact of programmatic changes from months 4 through 21 to allow for observation of activities during SAIA delivery and post-SAIA delivery.
+For SSPs in the SAIA arm, the investigators will routinely collect data on the number of SAIA cycles and the content and impact of programmatic changes during the active and sustainment periods to allow for observation of activities during and after SAIA delivery.

 Keywords

-HIV Infections, Systems Analysis, Preventative Health Services, Pre-Exposure Prophylaxis, Costs and Cost Analysis, Diagnostic Screening Programs, Syringe Service Programs, Randomized Controlled Clinical Trial, Multicenter Study, Health Services Research, Facilities and Services Utilization, Retention in Care, Implementation Science, Narcotic-Related Disorders, Infectious Disease Transmission, Communicable Disease, Substance-Related Disorders, SAIA-HIV
+HIV Infections, Systems Analysis, Preventative Health Services, Pre-Exposure Prophylaxis, Costs and Cost Analysis, Diagnostic Screening Programs, Syringe Service Programs, Randomized Controlled Clinical Trial, Multicenter Study, Health Services Research, Facilities and Services Utilization, Retention in Care, Implementation Science, Narcotic-Related Disorders, Infectious Disease Transmission, Communicable Disease, Substance-Related Disorders, SAIA-HIV-SSP, SAIA-SSP-HIV

 Eligibility